wlgcp2/IT2600-Final-Tutotrial/README.md

 ---

  ##### This tutorial will walk you through how to install a virtual environment and deploy servers if your are a University of Missouri Student.
-I will demonstrate setting up a virtual network with a Windows DHCP server on it.
+I will also demonstrate setting up a virtual network with a Windows DHCP server on it.

  ##### This tutorial is for helping University of Missouri computer science and IT students access and setup server virtualization.